 Though cyber accessibility is a process, here are 5 things you can do to make your website more accessible today:

 Add Alt Text to Images:

-Many times, textual content works better when supported with visual content.
+Many times, textual content works better when supported by visual content.
 Visuals can really help demonstrate and support the message we are trying to get across.
-However, if your text content relies too heavily on imagery, people who are vision impaired will miss out on relevant information.
+However, if your text content relies too heavily on imagery, people who are visually impaired will miss out on relevant information.